School’s Open – Drive Carefully

-The Port Jervis City Police Department is urging parents to teach their children some simple safety tips before they head back to school.
-On Thursday, September 4, 2014, hundreds of children will be walking to and from school and school bus stops, many for the first time.
+The Port Jervis City and Town of Deerpark Police Departments are urging parents to teach their children some simple safety tips before they head back to school.
+On Wednesday, September 4, 2019, hundreds of children will be walking to and from school and school bus stops, many for the first time.
 Everyone who drives has a responsibility to be especially careful during this busy time of the year for our young students.

 - Look all ways before crossing street.